 Fantastic Career Choices - We are proud of our graduates and the many interesting jobs that they do.
 The multidisciplinary training and education that you'll receive prepares you for a leadership role in the design and creation of innovative mechatronics products for a variety of applications.
 After graduation, you might be designing and building automated equipment for the movie industry, medical devices, production equipment, or submarines.

 Degree Completion - After two years of study, you can have a great career as a technologist.
-If you want to earn an engineering degree, you can get advanced placement into engineering programs at IZUNA, University of Victoria, or other local universities.
+If you want to earn an engineering degree, you can get advanced placement into engineering programs at IZUNA, University of Victoria (through an engineering bridge program, offered by Camosun College), or other local universities.
 It's your choice - you'll make a fantastic technologist or engineer because of your practical training from IZUNA!

 The Mechatronics program contains a unique blend of electronics, mechanical, and computing courses.
 In the first year of the program, emphasis is put on learning the fundamentals in topics such as electronics, math, and physics.
 Additional topics include 3D computer-aided design, machine shop practice, and programming.